 - Family history: Higher incidences of multiple myeloma are observed in individuals with a history of multiple myeloma in close relatives.

 - Plasma cell disorders: People with certain plasma cells disorders, for example, MGUS are considered to be at higher risk of disease progression to multiple myeloma.
-Thus, such individuals are followed-up closely.
+Thus, such individuals should be followed-up closely.

-- Race: Incidence of multiple myeloma are twice as common as in African Americans than in Caucasians.
+- Race: Incidence of multiple myeloma is twice as common as in African Americans than in Caucasians.

 - Age and gender: Multiple myeloma is more common among higher age individuals and among males compared to youngsters and females, respectively.

 Join our MULTIPLE MYELOMA COMMUNITY to connect with fighters and survivors across the globe.